IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

 Figure 8.
 From Figure 7 we can note the following:

-- In use case 1 (UC-1), a Guideline Publisher actor executes the transaction processing needed to author or update a well-formed CCG.
+- In use case 1 (UC-1), a Guideline Publisher actor executes the transaction processing needed to author or update a well-formed CCG artefact.
-  At the successful conclusion of the workflow, the well-formed CCGs are submitted to and ingested and cataloged by a Guideline Repository **(State-A)**.
+  At the successful conclusion of the workflow, the well-formed CCGs are submitted to and ingested and cataloged by a Guideline Repository actor **(State-A)**.

 - In UC-2, a Guideline Engine actor executes the transaction processing needed to refresh its local cache of well-formed CCGs from the content managed by the Guideline Repository actor.
-At the successful conclusion of the workflow, the up-to-date CCGs are ingested by the Guideline Engine **(State-B)** and may be leveraged to support evidence-based care encounters.
+At the successful conclusion of the workflow, the up-to-date CCG artefacts are ingested by the Guideline Engine **(State-B)** and may be leveraged to support evidence-based care encounters.

 - In UC-3, a digital health solution (playing the role of a Care Plan Contributor actor) creates or updates a subject’s Care Plan (persisted and managed by the Care Plan Service actor).
-At the successful conclusion of UC-3’s workflow, one or more CCGs have been associated with the care subject and are referenced in the subject’s Care Plan **(State-C)**.
+At the successful conclusion of UC-3’s workflow, one or more CCG Folders have been associated with the care subject and are referenced in the subject’s Care Plan **(State-C)**.